oracle/truffleruby/doc/legal/legal.md

 # Legal Documentation

-This document applies to TruffleRuby as built and distributed as part of GraalVM or the standalone distribution, which are the only supported ways to use TruffleRuby.
+This document applies to TruffleRuby as built and distributed as the Native Standalone and JVM Standalone distributions, which are the only supported ways to use TruffleRuby.

 ## TruffleRuby